ALTERNATIVE RESOURCES - BEST WAYS TO CONTACT OTHER SPECIALISTS

 Audiologists are accessible if deemed necessary after GP or Practice Nurse review, but can also be accessed privately at The Edinburgh Clinic.
 Please consider a visit to the pharmacy first, for a course of wax softening ear drops.

 Most minor injuries can also be dealt with at the Minor Injuries Clinic at the Western General Hospital on Crewe Road South.
-It has a walk in service, and is open between 8am and 9pm.
+It has a walk in service, and is open between 8.00am and 8.20 pm (last booking).
 It is staffed by specialist practitioners, and offers services for:

 - sprains - wound infections